 A dog attack holds the potential to lead to severe injuries, such as painful puncture wounds, nerve damage, infections, broken bones, and permanent disfigurement.
 Although you may feel overwhelmed in the moments following a dog attack, there are a few steps to focus on to protect your safety and legal rights.

 First, make every effort to identify the dog owner.
 If a dog runs loose through the neighborhood, the dog’s owner has failed to fulfill their duty to control the dog.
-If you are able, obtain the dog owner’s name and contact information.
+If possible, obtain the dog owner’s name and contact information.
 Additionally, it would help if you asked for vaccination records for the animal.

 Second, contact Animal Control to report the incident.
 All dog bites should be reported to the local animal control office for Clark County.